 - Mix together dry ingredients in a large bowl (image 1), then the wet ingredients in a second bowl (image 2)

 - Add the wet ingredients to the dry (image 3) and stir with a spatula.

 - Spoon it into muffin tins to about 3/4 full (image 4)

 - Don’t overmix the batter, just enough that everything is combined.
 Overmixed batter = tough muffins.

-- If your muffin tin isn’t non-stick make sure to grease and flour the muffin tin holes before scooping in the batter.
+- You can use cupcakes cases or leave them without.
+If you do go without, and your muffin tin isn’t non-stick, make sure to grease and flour the muffin tin holes before scooping in the batter

 - 2 teaspoons baking powder

 - 200 g white granulated sugar (1 cup / 7oz)

 - 150 g chocolate chips (3/4 cup / 5oz)